bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 - When a broker submits a reclaim request, they must commit to the result of a **Reclaim Checker**, which verifies the validity of the request.
 - If no challenge is raised within a specified period (e.g., one week), the broker is allowed to reclaim the funds.
-- In the event of a dispute, a **vigilante** can challenge the reclaim request and submit a fraud proof to Bridge Contract A.
+- In the event of a dispute, a **watcher** can challenge the reclaim request and submit a fraud proof to Bridge Contract A.

-The fraud-proof mechanism assumes the presence of at least one honest vigilante who actively monitors the system and ensures that invalid reclaim requests are rejected.
+The fraud-proof mechanism assumes the presence of at least one honest watcher who actively monitors the system and ensures that invalid reclaim requests are rejected.

 ## Bridge Contract B on the Target Chain